Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Kravice waterfall is a 30-minute drive west of Počitelj, so it makes sense to combine them if you’ve got your own wheels.
 Note that for Počitelj, you’d want to cross the Croatian border at Metković if coming from Dubrovnik, while Kravice is closer to the Bijača, especially if you’re heading north in Croatia from there like we did.

-Without a car, it’s best to visit Kravice Waterfall on a day tour from Mostar, or by hiring a private driver to take you there.
+Without a car, it’s best to visit Kravice Waterfall on a day tour from Mostar.
 Many day tours from Dubrovnik to Mostar, such as this well reviewed one, also include a stop at Kravice.

 You can even cover all three of the above (Blagaj Tekija, Počitelj, and Kravice Waterfall) on this small-group day-tour from Mostar!